QuentinRa/blog.quentinra.dev/tools/rst/syntax/graphviz.md

 	}
 ```

-If you
-do install it (<https://graphviz.org/>), then on Windows
+You will have to install it (<https://graphviz.org/>),
-be sure to
+then on Windows be sure to

 * add it to the path
 * run only one ``dot.exe -c`` or `dot -c`